John Henderson Hunt, Baron Hunt of Fawley1

 Richard Wellesley Gunston, 2nd Bt.1

-Richard Wellesley Gunston, 2nd Bt. was born on 15 March 1924.2 He was the son of Sir Derrick Wellesley Gunston, 1st Bt. and Evelyn Bligh St. George.3 He married, firstly, Elizabeth Mary Colegate, daughter of Sir Arthur Colegate and Winifred Mary Worsley, on 31 July 1947.2 He and Elizabeth Mary Colegate were divorced in 1956.4 He married, secondly, Joan Elizabeth Marie Forde, daughter of Reginald Forde, in 1959.2 He married, thirdly, Veronica Elizabeth Haynes, daughter of Captain unknown Haynes, in 1976.2 He died in 1991.4
+Richard Wellesley Gunston, 2nd Bt. was born on 15 March 1924.2 He was the son of Sir Derrick Wellesley Gunston, 1st Bt. and Evelyn Bligh St. George.2 He married, firstly, Elizabeth Mary Colegate, daughter of Sir Arthur Colegate and Winifred Mary Worsley, on 31 July 1947.2 He and Elizabeth Mary Colegate were divorced in 1956.3 He married, secondly, Joan Elizabeth Marie Forde, daughter of Reginald Forde, in 1959.2 He married, thirdly, Veronica Elizabeth Haynes, daughter of Captain unknown Haynes, in 1976.2 He died on 30 June 1991 at age 67.3

-He succeeded to the title of 2nd Baronet Gunston, of Wickwar, co.
-Gloucester [U.K., 1938].2 He was educated at Harrow School, Harrow on the Hill, London, England.2 He gained the rank of aircrew in 1942 in the service of the Royal Air Force.2 He fought in the Second World War.2 He was educated at Clare College, Cambridge University, Cambridge, Cambridgeshire, England.2 He was with the Colonial Administration Service between 1946 and 1965.2 He was with the Colonial Office in 1966.2
+He succeeded as the 2nd Baronet Gunston, of Wickwar, co.
+Gloucester [U.K., 1938].2 He was educated at Harrow School, Harrow, London, EnglandG.2 He gained the rank of aircrew in 1942 in the Royal Air Force.2 He fought in the Second World War.2 He was educated at Clare College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.2 He was with the Colonial Administration Service between 1946 and 1965.2 He was with the Colonial Office in 1966.2

 Child of Richard Wellesley Gunston, 2nd Bt. and Elizabeth Mary Colegate